StackVista/stackstate-cli/generated/stackstate_api/docs/AgentRegistration.md

 `func (o *AgentRegistration) HasAgentData() bool`

 HasAgentData returns a boolean if a field has been set.

+### GetNodeBudgetCount

+`func (o *AgentRegistration) GetNodeBudgetCount() int32`

+GetNodeBudgetCount returns the NodeBudgetCount field if non-nil, zero value otherwise.

+### GetNodeBudgetCountOk

+`func (o *AgentRegistration) GetNodeBudgetCountOk() (*int32, bool)`

+GetNodeBudgetCountOk returns a tuple with the NodeBudgetCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNodeBudgetCount

+`func (o *AgentRegistration) SetNodeBudgetCount(v int32)`

+SetNodeBudgetCount sets NodeBudgetCount field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)